-When Dale first called us: he said, “Spielberg said about his song, ‘La-Do-DaDa’ the SAME THING THE SAME WAY” Dennis did upon their first meeting.
-(At the above mentioned 2004 concert in Cleveland when the two were “playing the Palace”).
-In turn, Dennis told Dale that proves what a gift the song was and as its writer Dale should feel proud it withstood the test of time and memory, too.
+When Dale first called us… he started to say, “Spielberg said about his song, ‘La-Do-DaDa’… the SAME THING…THE SAME WAY Dennis did” (upon THEIR first meeting at the above mentioned Cleveland concert when the two were “playing the Palace”).
+In turn, Dennis told Dale that proves… what a gift his song was… still is… and that as its writer… Dale should feel proud.
+It withstood the test of time and memory, too.
 What a Blessing for any songwriter.
 But Dale was special and so was his music.
 We were so happy for him.

 But, then we recall what we wrote above… that Dale always said, “Everything is going to work out just the way it’s suppose to”.

 Thank you for being a Light, dear Dale.
 We still celebrate the sensational… we still celebrate Dale!

-Love, Den & Liz
+Love, Dennis & Liz

 To learn more about the man go to: